akshayDhotre/Beer-Reviews-Data-Exploration/README.md

 - The jupyter notebook included in 'notebooks' folder has pre executed cells with inline comments and observations

 - Verbal answers are collected in 'Answers.pdf' file available in 'reports' folder
+- Power point presentation is available in 'reports' folder